cowprotocol/cow-fi/data/descriptions/eden.md

 <h2>What is EdenChain (EDN)?</h2>

 <p>Moo-tivate your cryptocurrency portfolio with EdenChain (EDN)!
-EdenChain is a dynamic priority transaction network that strives to protect traders from frontrunning, align incentives for block producers, and redistribute Miner Extractable Value (MEV).
+EdenChain is a dynamic priority transaction network that strives to protect traders from frontrunning, align incentives for block producers, and redistribute Maximal Extractable Value (MEV).
 As with a pasture full of industrious cows working in harmony, EdenChain is a blockchain platform designed with enterprise solutions in mind.
 It's all about replacing traditional assets with blockchain-based tokens through smart contracts, ensuring that your assets graze freely in the most innovative financial pasture.</p>

 <h2>What Makes EdenChain (EDN) Special?</h2>